imjoseangel/RHCE/Readme.md

     ~/.bashrc
 ```

-1. **Profiles** are for setting and exporting of environment variables, as well as running commands that should run only upon login.
-Usually, profiles are only executed in a login shell, whereas RCs are executed every time a shell is created, login or non-login
+1. **Profiles** are for setting and exporting of environment variables, as well as running commands that should run upon login.
+Usually, profiles are executed in a login shell, whereas RCs are executed every time a shell is created, login or non-login
 2. RCs are for running commands, setting aliases, defining functions and other settings that cannot be exported to sub-shells.

 Supplied MYVAR are marked for automatic export to the environment of subsequently executed commands.